eschutz/atom-console/commands.md

 * `prefix`: the string preceding the input field, e.g. "Install package"
 * `networkTool`: set to `true` if the tool interacts with the internet, so `atom-console` knows to set a timeout
 * `output`: message to be output to console, mandatory if `networkTool` is true
-* `specialOutput`: the same as `output`, except for use when the tool does not interact with the internet
+* `specialOutput`: the same as `output`, except for use when the tool does not interact with the internet (Note: currently this is not implemented, check back soon for further developments)

 For a reference, look at `lib/cmd/package-install.js`.